 Jaker, Alessandro & Phil Howson. (in preparation).
 An Acoustic Study of Tetsǫ́t'ıné Stress.

 Jaker, Alessandro, Emerence Cardinal & Dora Cardinal. (in preparation).
 Testǫ́t'ıné Yatıé K'ı́zı̨́ T'ası́e Hudzı ɂErıhtł'ı́s/ Tetsǫ́t'ıné Dictionary.

-Jaker, Alessandro & Paul Kiparsky. (in preparation).
+Jaker, Alessandro & Paul Kiparsky.
+2020.
 Level Ordering and Opacity in Tetsǫ́t'ıné: a Stratal OT account.
 To appear in Phonology 37.4.

-Jaker, Alessandro & Emerence Cardinal. (under review).
+Jaker, Alessandro & Emerence Cardinal.
+2020.
 Tetsǫ́t'ıné Verb Grammar / Tetsǫ́t'ıné Yatıé K'ı́zı̨́ T'at'ú Henádhër Yatıé ɂEłtth'ı ɂEłanı́ı́lye.
+ANLC Publications.

-Jaker, Alessandro, Nicholas Welch, and Keren Rice. (in press).
+Jaker, Alessandro, Nicholas Welch, and Keren Rice.
+2020.
 Na-Dene Languages.
 In The Routledge Handbook of North American Languages.
 Routledge.